Academic Talks

 • ‘What is Political Philosophy?’
 Foucault Circle, 11th Annual Meeting, University of Alberta, Canada.
 March 25–27, 2011.

 • ‘The Neoliberal Subject of Feminism’.
 The British Society for Phenomenology.
 St. Hilda’s College, Oxford, UK.
 April 15–17, 2011.
-Invited speaker.

 • ‘Feminist Politics of Memory’.
 Nordic Society for Phenomenology, 9th Annual Conference, University of Reykjavik, Iceland.
 April 28–30, 2011.

 • ‘Feminist Phenomenology’.
 A roundtable on feminist phenomenology, Nordic Society for Phenomenology, 9th Annual Conference, University of Reykjavik, Iceland.
 April 28–30, 2011.
-Invited speaker.

 • ‘What is Political Philosophy?’
 Symposium, The Government of Self and Others: On Foucault’s Lectures at the Collège de France, 1982–3.
 Centre for Research in Modern European Philosophy (CRMEP), Kingston University, London, UK.
 December 2, 2010.
-Invited speaker.

 • ‘Rethinking Violence: Foucault on Terror and Political Spirituality’.
 Single paper with an appointed respondent, Society for Phenomenology and Existential Philosophy (SPEP), 49th Annual Meeting, McGill University, Montreal, Canada.
 November 4–6, 2010.